The 10 Best Things To Do in Kintamani, Bali

 Kintamani Tips:

-There are a lot more flies than other areas in Bali because of the altitude and agricultural land - they can be annoying.
+There are a lot more flies than in other areas in Bali because of the altitude and agricultural land - they can be annoying.

 It is CHILLY - bring warm clothing, especially for nighttime and early mornings.
 Temperatures can drop below 18 degrees Celsius (64 Fahrenheit) with a slight breeze.

 The Mount Batur area is truly beautiful and peaceful.
-It feels magical being up in the volcanos with the clouds and lush green farmland everywhere.
+It feels magical being up in the volcanoes with the clouds and lush green farmland everywhere.
 It feels a bit less Westernized and more authentic here.
 I recommend spending 1-2 days here to fully experience the unique atmosphere that Kintamani offers compared to the rest of Bali.

 #1: Trek up Mount Batur for sunrise